Adore You (Harry Styles song): Reception

 Brooke Marine from W described the video as "a classic fish out of water tale, but with Styles and a literal fish at the center of it."
 Writing for Elle, Savannah Walsh praised the visual for its "high-concept scenarios" and regarded it as "Wes Anderson-meets-The Shape of Water" tale which has a "Twilight Zone-like twist."
-Madeline Roth of MTV also shared a similar view complimented the "high-concept visual treatment."
-Claire lampen of The Cut deemed the video as "whimsical" and viewed it as "an extended metaphor for the end of a romantic relationship."
+Madeline Roth of MTV also shared a similar view that complimented the "high-concept visual treatment."
+Claire Lampen of The Cut deemed the video as "whimsical" and viewed it as "an extended metaphor for the end of a romantic relationship."
 She further praised the visual, writing, "It's all very delightful, but also, timely and important."
 Labelling the visual "cheeky, weird and magical," Brenna Ehrlich of Rolling Stone likened its story-line and concept to Harry Nilsson's animated film The Point!, and lauded Styles' ability for "elevating a good pop song to something closer to absurdist art."
 Rhian Daly of NME deemed the video as "next-level weird – but also strangely beautiful."